-Shop the widest range of BMX bikes in Melbourne at Ivanhoe Cycles.
+Shop for widest range of BMX bikes in Melbourne at Ivanhoe Cycles.
 Choose the right bike with the help of our staff.
 Visit us to find the right bike for you.

 BMX stands for Bicycle Moto Cross, and it’s been the cool version of cycling since time immemorial.
 BMX has always been defined by speed and technical stunts – usually whilst airborne.

 Brands like Mongoose and GT are some of the best BMX brands because they have been at the forefront of BMX’s development since the 70’s and to this day still hold true to their roots.
 That’s why we still stock them; they not only represent value, they are still making really cool BMX bikes.

 Even though BMX bikes can be segmented into Dirt Jump or Dirt Jumper bikes, Freestyle bikes and BMX Race bikes, at Ivanhoe Cycles our range of BMX bikes consists [mainly] of the generic type; these bikes can be ridden on concrete or dirt, and will suit the rider who is just getting into the sport.

 So, there are some things you need to know before choosing a new BMX bike.